durvester/mcp-scheduler-bot/README.md

 # Practice Fusion MCP Server

-A Model Context Protocol (MCP) server that provides healthcare tools and prompts for interacting with Practice Fusion EMR data using Claude Desktop and Goose Desktop.
+A Model Context Protocol (MCP) server that provides healthcare tools and prompts for interacting with Practice Fusion using any MCP Client.

 ## Features
-- Practice Fusion EMR integration using API endpoints
+- Practice Fusion tools via API
 - Uses OAuth2 to authenticate with Practice Fusion
 - Anthropic Claude Desktop integration
 - Response caching